Intermediate

 ;; => Current age is 30, not 28 - retraction abortedKey Takeaway: Use :db/cas with nil as new value for conditional retractions.
 Ensures safe concurrent operations.

 Why It Matters: Conditional retraction prevents removing facts that might have changed concurrently.
-Implement safe “delete if value is still X” operations.
+Implement safe 'delete if value is still X' operations.
 Critical for distributed systems where multiple processes might modify same entity - prevents lost updates during deletions.
+In distributed job processing systems, workers claim jobs by conditional-retracting the unassigned state - if two workers try to claim the same job, only one succeeds.
+Reservation cancellation uses conditional retraction to safely cancel only if the reservation hasn't been modified since the user loaded it.
+The exception on failure contains the current state, enabling smart conflict resolution or user notification.

 Example 54: Database Filters for Tenant Isolation